Company Swag

 What Is Company Swag?
 A Plain Guide

 What is company swag?
 Company swag is branded merchandise a business gives away rather than sells: bottles, totes, notebooks, hoodies and the like, usually carrying a logo and handed to staff, customers or event guests.
 The word started as slang (some say it stood for stuff we all get) and stuck.
 The point of swag is goodwill, not revenue.
 Done well, it is a small, useful gift that keeps your name in someone's day without nagging them.
-Done badly, it is a plastic trinket in a bin by Friday.
+Done badly, it is a cheap trinket in a bin by Friday.
 This guide explains what counts, the common types, and how to land on the good end of that line.

 So what exactly is company swag?